Top 10 best plug-in hybrid cars 2024

 Here are our top picks of the best plug-in hybrid motoring options you can buy in the UK right now

-If you want to drastically reduce your fuel and company-car tax bills, but can't make the switch to electric just yet, then a plug-in hybrid (PHEV) is a great option.
+If you want to drastically reduce your fuel and company-car tax bills, but you don’t feel ready to make the switch to electric just yet, then a plug-in hybrid (PHEV) is a great option.
 Plug-in hybrids pair a petrol or diesel engine with an electric motor and battery pack, so they’re able to drive on electric power alone, the engine alone, or a combination of the two for maximum efficiency.

 But you think a PHEV is right for you, then here are our top picks for the best plug-in hybrid cars on the market right now: